savonet/book/quickstart.md

 detailed in [a later section](#sec:clocks-ex), and you can hear that there is a slight delay between your voice and the output due to the buffering.

-### Fallible sources and fallbacks
+### Fallible sources and fallbacks {#sec:fallible}

 Some sources are not always available, and we say that such a source is _fallible_.
 A typical example is a source obtained by `input.http`: at some point the stream might stop (e.g. if it is only available during daytime), or be subject to technical difficulties (e.g. it gets disconnected from the internet for a short period of time).
 In this case, we generally want to fallback to another source, typically an emergency playlist consisting of local files which we are sure are going to be available.
 This can be achieved by using the `fallback` operator which plays the first available source in a list of sources:

 ```{.liquidsoap include="liq/fallback.liq" from=1}
 ```